 Turtles and tortoises don’t exactly “raise young.”
 They aren’t big on parental involvement.
 Males exit the scene after mating.
 Females excavate nests, lay their eggs, cover them up, and leave.
 Mating season itself is an active time, though, with male and female leopard tortoises becoming rather aggressive.
 Males and females will butt and ram other tortoises with which they are competing for mates.

 Leopard tortoises nest between May and October.
 Females dig a nest about 10-30 cm deep and lay from 5-30 eggs at a time.
 They may lay as many as 5-7 clutches per nesting season.
-Among land tortoises, leopard tortoises have the longest egg incubation period: 460 days, or more than a year.
+Leopard tortoise eggs incubate for a prolonged but variable period, ranging from approximately 5 months to over a year.
 When ready to hatch, each hatchling has a small egg tooth that it uses to break out of its shell.
 Leopard tortoise hatchlings are brightly patterned at birth, and entirely on their own.
 They immediately start to feed on a variety of plants, but seem to prefer succulents, possibly because of the higher water content.